 - A functional behavior assessment is conducted on any student behavior subject to the disciplinary procedure, and prior to the development of a behavior intervention plan;

-- In order to determine whether an infraction that would result in a suspension beyond 10 days is related to a student’s disability, the student is immediately referred to the school district’s CSE.
-If a connection is found as determined at the mandated manifestation determination meeting, no penalty may be imposed, and the school works with the CSE to consider a possible program modification.
+- In order to determine whether an infraction that would result in a suspension beyond 10 days is related to a student’s disability, the student is immediately referred to the CSE.
+If a connection is found as determined at the mandated manifestation determination meeting, no penalty may be imposed, and the School works with the CSE to consider a possible program modification.
 The School may work with the CSE to also establish a behavior intervention plan or modify such a plan or its implementation.
 The School will work with the CSE to ensure that each student’s behavior intervention plan is fully implemented.

-In all disciplinary matters, students will be given notice and will have the opportunity to present their version of the facts and circumstances leading to the imposition of disciplinary action to the staff members imposing sanctions.
+In all disciplinary matters, students and families/legal guardians will be given notice and will have the opportunity to present their version of the facts and circumstances leading to the imposition of disciplinary action to the staff members imposing sanctions.
 Whenever possible, students with autism will be involved with planning and selecting treatments for problem behavior.
 Depending on the severity of the infraction, disciplinary responses may include in-school suspension and expulsion.
-In the event that a student behavior presents an imminent safety threat to self or others and cannot be safely managed by NYCACS staff, law enforcement agencies may be contacted.
-For purposes of this code:
+In the event that a student’s behavior presents an imminent safety threat to self or others and cannot be safely managed by NYCACS staff, law enforcement agencies may be contacted.

 Procedures for Short-Term Suspensions

 Short-term suspensions may be imposed by the Executive Director.
 If a student commits an offense that calls for Short-Term Suspension, s/he is subject to the following:

 - If necessary, the student is immediately removed from class and/or school.